Large-Scale Minimization of the Pseudospectral Abscissa

-In this section, we prove that the rate of convergence of Algorithm \ref{alg1} when $d=1$ is superlinear under mild assumptions.
-It seems possible to generalize the arguments and the result when $d > 1$ provided that additional singular vectors are put into the subspace at every iteration at points close to the interpolation point employed by Algorithm \ref{alg1}; this extension is similar to the extension of Algorithm 1 to Algorithm 2 in \cite{Kangal2018} in the context of minimizing the $j$th largest eigenvalue for a prescribed $j$.
+The rest of this section is devoted to proving that the rate of convergence of Algorithm \ref{alg1} when $d=1$ is superlinear under mild assumptions.
+We can generalize the arguments and the result when $d > 1$ provided that additional singular vectors are put into the subspace at every iteration at points close to the interpolation point employed by Algorithm \ref{alg1}; this extension is similar to the extension of Algorithm 1 to Algorithm 2 in \cite{Kangal2018} in the context of minimizing the $j$th largest eigenvalue for a prescribed $j$.
 We first focus on the case $d = 1$ for the sake of simplicity.
 In a subsection at the end of the section, we formally introduce its extension to attain superlinear convergence in theory when $d > 1$, and outline why the convergence results for Algorithm \ref{alg1} applies to this extension